-Diversity and value pluralism are natural parts of the everyday life in the Roma and Traveller community.
+Diversity and value pluralism are natural parts of everyday life in the Roma and Traveller community.
 Therefore, there are also many different views on gender equality.
-A social change concerning education, occupational restructuring and employment is currently affecting the entire community.
+A social change concerning education, occupational restructuring, and employment is currently affecting the entire community.

 In their daily life, many Roma and Travellers find themselves under pressure caused by the respect of traditions on the one hand, and new expectations regarding gender role attributions coming from modern society and legitimate aspirations of Roma and Traveller women themselves, on the other hand.
 Thus, they have to try reconciling the two amid their family, relatives and the wider community.

 Both Roma and Traveller women and men increasingly work in occupations in which they have rarely been seen before or in which the Roma and Travellers have traditionally not engaged at all.
 However, the stereotypes and prejudice towards Roma and Traveller women and men break down very slowly in the eyes of the rest of the population and not all Roma and Traveller men encourage the empowerment of women and girls in the community.